getsadzeg/resume/README.md

 - Devpost: http://devpost.com/BadBoy17

 ## About me
 I'm 13 years old software engineer from Tbilisi,Georgia.
 I started programming at the age of 9,and I really got great experience and met new people.
 When i'm not busy,I always attend lectures and tech talks,because I want to learn new things of all areas in technologies.
-I'm good at system programming,but I really,really don't like sport(competetive) programming.
-I have knowledge and 3 years experience of programming language C++.
-I also know basic C# and basics of Android Development,too.
-I know git at medium level.(I'm learning it now) I have a small experience of web technologies,like web engines or HTML,CSS.
+Here's my experience and knowledge so far:

+* Pascal - tiny experience.
+Just basics.

+* [C++](https://github.com/getsadzeg/cpp-codes) - 3 years of non-working experience.

+* C# - small experience.
+Created [cnNET](https://github.com/getsadzeg/cnNET) with it.

+* [Java](https://github.com/getsadzeg/java-codes) - I collected much experience in the last year, created some small projects.

+* Android - My favourite thing.
+Created two projects on hackathons.

+* Git - Using and learning simply everyday, after 2014.

+* Web Development - tiny experience.
+I know HTML & CSS basics.

 ## Hackathons' experience
 I love hackathons more than anything in the world.
 It's "competition" which helps you to meet new people and learn new,great things.
 And of course I learned lot of things there.
 I attended [hack@MACS](http://hackatmacs.devpost.com/) and participated in [hack@Tbilisi](http://hacktbilisi.devpost.com/) and [hack@TSU](http://hacktsu.devpost.com).
 Me and my developers group created [cnNET](http://challengepost.com/software/cnnet) on hack@Tbilisi and created [AreYouAlive](http://devpost.com/software/areyoualive) on hack@TSU and we became one of the winners(AreYouAlive became uniHack's favourite project).